neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 ## **Installation**

-DeepSparse LLMs is currently available on DeepSparse's nightly build on PyPi:
+DeepSparse support for LLMs is currently available on DeepSparse's nightly build on PyPi:

 ```bash
 pip install deepsparse-nightly==1.6.0.20230928[transformers] --upgrade